Microsoft SQL Server - OpenTelemetry Collector

 Sample queries

-Following is the query from Error and warning count panel from the SQL Server App - Overview dashboard:
+This is a sample log query from the Error and warning count panel in the SQL Server App - Overview dashboard.

 %"db.cluster.name"=* %"deployment.environment"=* %"sumo.datasource"=sqlserver ("Error:" or "Warning:") | json "log" as _rawlog nodrop